 Council added to the Preliminary Plat application and Development Agreement the following conditions of approval to their decision to approve the applications to include the following:

-- Provide a 7-foot sidewalk along Palmer Lane. - Provide a public pathway easement on the south side of the canal.
+- Provide a 7-foot sidewalk along W. Floating Feather Road. - North stub street may be public in the future.

 Conditions of Approval: